2.2 Summary of material accounting policies

 4. Allocating the transaction price to the performance obligations

-5. Recognizing revenue when/as performance obligation(s) are satisfied.
+5. Recognising revenue when/as performance obligation(s) are satisfied.

-obligation, after deduction of any trade discounts, volume rebates and any taxes or duties collected on behalf of the government which are levied on sales such as goods and services tax (GST).
-In case of multi-element revenue arrangements, which involve delivery or performance of multiple products, services, evaluation will be done of all deliverables in an arrangement to determine whether they represent separate units of accounting at the inception of arrangement.
+at the inception of arrangement.
 Total arrangement consideration related to the bundled contract is allocated among the different elements based on their relative fair values (i.e., ratio of the fair value of each element to the aggregated fair value of the bundled deliverables).
 In case the relative fair value of different components cannot be determined on a reasonable basis, the total consideration is allocated to the different components based on residual value method.

-The Company recognizes contract liabilities for consideration received in respect of unsatisfied performance obligations and reports these amounts as other liabilities in the statement of financial position (see note 20).
-Similarly, if the Company satisfies a performance obligation before it receives the consideration, the Company recognizes either a contract asset or a receivable in its statement of financial position, depending on whether something other than the passage of time is required before the consideration is due.
+The Company recognises contract liabilities for consideration received in respect of unsatisfied performance obligations and reports these amounts as other liabilities in the statement of financial position (see note 20).
+Similarly, if the Company satisfies a performance obligation before it receives the consideration, the Company recognises either a contract asset or a receivable in its statement of financial position, depending on whether something other than the passage of time is required before the consideration is due.

 Sale of goods

-Revenue from sale of goods is recognized when the control of goods is transferred to the buyer as per the terms of the contract, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods.
-Control of goods refers to the ability to direct the use of and obtain substantially all of the remaining benefits from goods.
+Revenue from sale of goods is recognised when the control of goods is transferred to the buyer as per the terms of the contract, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods.
+Control of goods refers to the ability to direct the use of and obtain substantially all the remaining benefits from goods.

-terms of this warranty customers can return the product for repair or replacement if it fails to perform in accordance with published specifications.
+The Company provides 1 to 5 years' product warranty on its goods sold to the buyer.
+Under the terms of this warranty customers can return the product for repair or replacement if it fails to perform in accordance with published specifications.
 These warranties are accounted for under Ind AS 37.

 After-sale services

-The Company enters into fixed price maintenance and extended warranty contracts with its customers for terms between one and two years in length.
-Customers are required to pay in advance for the services along with the contractual amount paid for the purchase of goods.
+The Company enters fixed price maintenance and extended warranty contracts with its customers for terms between one and two years in length.

 • Maintenance contracts - The Company enters into agreements with its customers to perform regularly scheduled maintenance services on goods purchased from the Company.
-Revenue is recognized over time based on the ratio between the number of services provided/lapsed in the current period and the total number of such services expected to be provided under each contract.
-This method best depicts the transfer of services to the customer because details of the services to be provided are specified by management in advance as part of its published maintenance program.
+Revenue is recognised over time based on the ratio between the number of services provided/lapsed in the current period and the total number of such services expected to be provided under each contract.
+This method best depicts the transfer of services to the customer because details of the services to be provided are specified by management in advance as part of its published maintenance programme.

-• Extended warranty program - The Company enters into agreements with its customers to perform necessary repairs falling outside the Company's standard warranty period.
-As this service involves an indeterminate number of acts, the Company is required to ‘stand ready' to perform whenever a request falling within the scope of the program is made by a customer.
-Revenue is recognized on a straight-line basis over the term of the contract and matched to related costs.
-This method best depicts the transfer of services to the customer as (a) the Company's historical experience demonstrates no statistically significant variation in the quantum of services provided in each year of a multi-year contract, and (b) no reliable prediction can be made as to if and when any individual customer will require service.
+Company enters into agreements with its customers to perform necessary repairs falling outside the Company's standard warranty period.
+As this service involves an indeterminate number of acts, the Company is required to ‘stand ready' to perform whenever a request falling within the scope of the programme is made by a customer.
+Revenue is recognised on a straight-line basis over the term of the contract and matched to related costs.
+This method best depicts the transfer of services to the customer as (a) the Company's historical experience demonstrates no statistically significant variation in the quantum of services provided in each year of a multi-year contract, and (b) no reliable prediction can be made as to when any individual customer will require service.

 Other income